Max-plus fundamental solution semigroups for a class of difference Riccati equations

-In view of this max-plus dual space fundamental solution semigroup, the purpose of this paper is to explore the existence and properties of a max-plus primal space fundamental solution semigroup.
-In principle, the construction of such a primal space fundamental solution semigroup involves the representation of the dynamic programming evolution operator for each time horizon in terms of a specific max-plus integral operator indexed by the same time horizon.
+In view of the existing max-plus dual space fundamental solution developed for difference Riccati equations \cite{ZD3:13}, the aim of this paper is to explore the existence, and subsequent properties, of a max-plus primal space fundamental solution semigroup for the same DRE.
+In principle, the construction of such a primal space fundamental solution semigroup involves the representation of the dynamic programming evolution operator for each time horizon in terms of a specific max-plus linear max-plus integral operator indexed by the same time horizon.
 The resulting class of time horizon indexed operators takes the same form as in the dual space case, but with each element defined entirely on the primal space.
 It is shown that the primal and dual space fundamental solution semigroups are in fact isomorphic.